-Not sure what to wear this summer?
+Want to get organised this spring?
 Maybe you have a holiday booked but none of your old clothes are quite right for it?
 Changed size?
 We’ve all been there!

-If you have items in your wardrobe that you don’t wear anymore, sell them to make money and buy clothes that you’ll reach for all summer long.
+If you have items in your wardrobe that you don’t wear anymore, sell them to make money and buy clothes that you’ll reach for time and time again.

 This time of year, everyone is booking and planning holidays.
 So not only is it a great time to buy, but it’s a great time to sell your old summer clothes because people like you will be looking for those vital items to carry them through the warmer months.